-The Company has invested in projects to achieve better energy efficiency, including the reduction in heat rate and auxiliary power in the Plant.
-These initiatives not only helped in improving the heat rate efficiency margin, but also contributed to the profit margin of the Company.
+The Company has invested in projects to achieve better energy efficiency, including reducing heat rate and auxiliary power in the Plant.
+These initiatives not only helped improve the heat rate efficiency margin, but also contributed to the profit margin of the Company.